-If you’ve been keeping up with the blog this week, you’ve been inundated with ways to perform basic business analyses, including SWOT analysis, “The 5 C’s of Marketing,” and competitor analysis.
+If you’ve been keeping up with the blog this week, you’ve been inundated with ways to perform basic business analyses.
 But why so much focus here?
-Today’s post explains why – this analysis is critical to forming the positioning of your online business.
+Today’s post explains why—this analysis is critical to forming the positioning of your online business.

 So what exactly is brand positioning?
 Think of it as the perception your business takes in the minds of customers.
 In other words, positioning is how you want your brand to be perceived by others.
-Just think – Ford, Lexus and Bentley are all car manufacturers, but they're all perceived in a different light.
-Those differences in light serve as the brand’s position in the marketplace.
+Just think—Ford, Lexus, and Bentley are all car manufacturers, but they're all perceived in a different light.
+Those differences serve as the brand’s position in the marketplace.

 The first step of this process is to build your positioning statement.
 This is a sentence that defines the core of your company’s brand.
-But before you can begin crafting this statement, you absolutely must spend adequate time performing preliminary analysis - this is HOW you determine your position.
-(See why I’ve been beating everyone over the head with this the past few days?)
+Before you can begin crafting this statement, you absolutely must spend adequate time performing preliminary analysis—this is HOW you determine your position.

 Using the results from your findings, here’s a template to build your brand positioning statement: